eclectic-coding/rails_app/README.md

 The initial release of this gem is an opinionated template that includes the following dependencies and settings:
 - Esbuild for JavaScript bundling
-- Bootstrap for CSS styling
 - RSpec for testing
 - Code quality tools: Rubocop, Brakeman, and Bundler Audit

-The initial release of this gem **v.0.1.0** is starting with my personal preferences and a Rails template I have developed locally.
-I plan to expand the template to include more options and configurations with future releases which will make this template less opinionated.
+The initial release of this gem **v.0.1.0** started with my personal preferences and a Rails template I have developed locally.
+The gem has evolved with more user options and configurations, with the goal in future releases to make a less opinionated template.

 ## Installation
 Install globally: